Skip to content

 4. Can’t bring myself to

-• Sentence: I can’t bring myself to throw away my childhood toys, even though I don’t use them anymore.
+• Sentence: I can’t bring myself to throw away toys, even though I don’t use them anymore.

 IV.
 Do you know how to use a dictionary to find out the meanings of idiomatic expressions?
 Which other expressions with catch are listed in your dictionary?